 Password – contact help desk for this if you do not already have it.

-Tusculum College students living on campus have the option to upgrade their Internet connections to a broadband service provided by College Cable Services.
+Tusculum University students living on campus have the option to upgrade their Internet connections to a broadband service provided by College Cable Services.

-Under the agreement, College Cable Services offers an optional high speed broadband cable modem Internet service in all Tusculum College residence halls and campus houses.
+Under the agreement, College Cable Services offers an optional high speed broadband cable modem Internet service in all Tusculum University residence halls and campus houses.